Spinach Pesto

 Spinach pesto sauce: ingredients & substitutions

-Spinach: I use fresh baby spinach to make this recipe, though mature spinach works nicely too.
-If you have larger spinach leaves, make sure to remove any tough stems before making the pesto.
+Spinach: I use fresh baby spinach for this recipe, though mature spinach works nicely, too.
+If you have larger spinach leaves, remove tough stems before making the pesto.
 Frozen spinach doesn’t work for this recipe.

-Parmesan: to take your pesto to the next level, try to use freshly grated aged parmesan!
+Parmesan: To take your pesto to the next level, try using freshly grated aged parmesan.
 The flavor is unbelievable.

-Nuts: I used pine nuts, classic ingredient for green pesto recipes, but they are pricey and if you wonder what to replace them with, the good news is you can use other nuts such as walnuts, blanched almonds, and cashews.
+Nuts: I used pine nuts, a classic ingredient for green pesto recipes, but they are pricey.
+If you wonder what to replace them with, the good news is you can use other nuts, such as walnuts, blanched almonds, and cashews.

-Lemon juice: it adds brightness, a lovely tang, and helps boost the absorption of the plant-based iron found in spinach!
+Lemon juice: It adds brightness and a lovely tang and helps boost the absorption of the plant-based iron found in spinach.

-Garlic: other essential ingredient that adds savory bite.
+Garlic: It is another essential ingredient that adds a savory bite.

-Salt & pepper: to make the flavor pops!
+Salt & pepper: to make the flavor pop!

 Top view of pasta with spinach pesto on a white plate.